 Mira and the Mahatma by Sudhir Kakar

-What is interesting is that his wife did not really participate in the experiments, and goes to the extent of saying ‘ One Mahatma in the family is enough’.
-Though the book does not says so, but I am not sure if Gandhi himself followed these strict diet regimes, as he used to get himself massaged with ‘Desi ghee’ every evening.
-Mira used to take care of his meals, in the Ashram and while he traveled, and she used to ensure that the food is not only hygienic and clean, but also according to the Gandhi’s taste.
-An interesting point is when the narrator goes back home after a long stint at Ashram and eats the normal food cooked by his mother, his realization of what all had he been missing in the life and how he cherished eating that food.
+What is interesting is that his wife Kasturba did not really participate in the experiments.
+She goes to the extent of saying ‘ One Mahatma in the family is enough’.
+Though the book Mira and the Mahatma does not say so, I am not sure if Gandhi himself followed these strict diet regimes.
+He used to get himself massaged with ‘Desi ghee’ every evening.
+Mira used to take care of his meals, in the Ashram and while he traveled, and she used to ensure that the food is not only hygienic and clean but also according to the Gandhi’s taste.
+An interesting point is when the narrator goes back home after a long stint at Ashram and eats the normal food cooked by his mother.
+He realizes what all had he been missing in the life and how he cherished eating that food.

 Buy Mira and the Mahatma by Sudhir Kakar on Amazon India

 The book Mira and the Mahatma has been brilliantly written by Sudhir Kakar.
 It does seem dry at a lot of places.
 I guess that has to do with the subject and not the narrative.
 The story is well woven between the three main characters Gandhi, Mira, and Navin the narrator.
 All other characters make a guest appearance off and on in the story.
 One of them is Premchand with whom the narrator worked in Lucknow, and of course, there is a backdrop of the freedom struggle going on at that point in time.
 You get some not so well known perspectives of that time.